BerniVarga/timeseries-db/Readme.md

 ## Future TODO list/known limitation:

 DB level:
-- Authentication to Mongo needs to be hidden/secrets
+- Authentication to Mongo should use secrets
 - Authentication for the script executer needs to be set up

 API level TODOs:
 * change the Logging - use Logger
-* revise parameters - https server, mongo client
+* revise parameters - http server, mongo client
 * extend query methods with more aggregation; query for a day (without using the range)
-* Mongo - stream data from Mongo; read into a channel and stream it to the client
+* Mongo - data from Mongo; read into a channel and considering streaming it to the client or offer pagination
-* write more tests
+* write more tests (cover more testcases, and add tests for the handler repo)
-* adding a health endpoint
+* add a health endpoint

 Ingestion Level:
 * create a cron job